 Eventually, I realized that there will always be critics and naysayers who’ll be happy to rain on my parade, but it’s essential that I don’t give them any power and let their judgments have any sort of bearing on my creative abilities.
 What matters is that I continue to express my truth and maintain my focus on delivering quality content that will continue to enrich the lives of people who do appreciate my work.

 The good news is that when you commit yourself to doing the inner work, you can easily push past the fear.
-When you learn to love and accept yourself unconditionally, what others think will no longer have control over you.
 Here are some steps that you can take to reach this empowering place:

 1. Heal past hurts: People tend to fear rejection more if they haven’t properly dealt with the lingering pain from past experiences where they were hurt.
 The wounds caused from feeling rejected in our youth will continue to linger in our subconscious minds.
 These festering thoughts of not being good enough can paralyze us as adults.
 You’ll get triggered by others’ behaviors and words because of your sensitivity about these unresolved issues.
 It’s almost like someone is touching an open wound, which will hurt much more because it’s still hurting.